artemgilmanov/DataStructures/Array/about.md

 Input: array = [9, -2, -9, 11, 56, -12, -3]
 Output: [81, -2, 81, 11, 3136, -12, 9]

 Explanation: The numbers at even indexes (0, 2, 4, 6) have been squared,
 whereas the numbers at odd indexes (1, 3, 5) have been left the same.
-This problem is hopefully very straightforward.
-Have a quick think about how you would implement it as an algorithm though, possibly jotting down some code on a piece of paper.

-Anyway, there are two ways we could approach it.
+There are two ways we could approach it.
 The first is to create a new Array, of the same size as the original.
 Then, we should copy the odd-indexed elements and square the even-indexed elements, writing them into the new Array.

 ```csharp
 public int[] SquareEven(int[] array, int length)